haochengxu/easychatbot/README.md

 - [Development](#development)

 ## Demo
-Pleae visit this link to see the demo page
+Please visit [this link](https://codepen.io/haochengxu/pen/JjzJVgE) to see the demo page

 ## Usage